ethbian/ethbian/README.md

 **sudo systemctl start geth** will start geth.
 **sudo systemctl enable geth** will make it start automatically on boot.

-#### geth & RPi stats

-By default Grafana is running on port 3000 with default user **admin** and password **admin**.
-You can monitor RPi temperature, system load and memory usage and some basic geth stats.

 #### files